 On August 2, 2015, Kyoto Computer Gakuin (KCG) held its Summer Festa "History of Computers for Parents and Children" at its Kyoto Ekimae School, where children on summer vacation visited with their parents to see valuable computers from the past.The lecturer was Dr. Hiroto Chiba, Deputy Director of the KCG Computer Museum.Dr.
 Chiba is a visiting professor at Kyoto Computer Graphics Graduate Institute (KCGI) and is very familiar with the world of the science fiction series "Star Trek" and manages its official Japanese website.He also has a deep knowledge of computer history and serves as deputy director of the museum.

-At the event, participants first learned about the history of computer development, from hand-cranked calculators, through large computers using many vacuum tubes, to the recent notebook computers, and then looked around at the actual computers on display in the lobby of the Kyoto Ekimae School.The children also challenged themselves to disassemble and reassemble the computer, showing a keen interest in the internal structure for the first time.
+At the event, participants first learned about the history of computer development, from hand-cranked calculators to large computers with many vacuum tubes to the recent notebook PCs.The children also tried their hand at disassembling and assembling a personal computer, showing a keen interest in the internal structure they were seeing for the first time.

-A sixth-grade student from Osaka City said, "I was surprised to learn that the design of computers in the past was not as smooth and angular as those of today's computers," while a sixth-grade student from Kyoto City said, "It was interesting to see the inside of a computer for the first time.
+A sixth grader from Osaka City commented, "I was surprised to see that the design of computers from a while ago was angular, not smooth like modern computers," and a sixth grader from Kyoto City said, "It was interesting to see the inside of a computer for the first time.